QPYPI/qftplib/README.md

 # About
-QFtplib can provides basic ftp features for Android project.
+QFtplib provides basic ftp features for Android project.

 It is not a standalone project, it will be included by QPython / QPython3 as a submodule